-This course is only offered to seniors who have an IEP, TEAM recommendation, and parental consent.
-This course builds on the eleventh-grade course Postsecondary Transition Planning I and is designed for students with diagnosed disabilities who need additional support and instruction before transitioning to the world of work and/or post-secondary education and training.
-This course focus on self-determination, the process of taking control and making decisions that affect one's life.
-Self-determination provides students with the skills and abilities to:
+This course is only offered to seniors who have an IEP, TEAM recommendation, parental consent and who have completed Postsecondary Transition Planning I. This course builds on the eleventh-grade course Postsecondary Transition Planning I and is designed for students with diagnosed disabilities who need continued support and instruction to assist with decision making about their career paths and to solidify a plan for their future work, education, or training options.
+This course will utilize the support of staff from the Massachusetts Rehabilitation Commission (MRC) and/or MassHire and will follow the Pre-Ets curriculum.
+Additional documentation may be required.
+Core concepts covered include: